Search Posts

 3. It can disrupt the economy.

 If people believe they have no chance to participate in an oligarchy, they get irritated with it.
-When the governing elite perceives the populace is no longer submissive, they grow irate.
-Both points of view have the potential to collide and spark a full-scale argument.
-If this happens, the economy is interrupted due to the conflict.
+The ruling class gets angry when they believe that the people are no longer loyal.
+There’s a chance that the two viewpoints will clash and start a major dispute.
+If this occurs, the conflict will cause the economy to be disrupted.
 There will always be misery and pain in war.

 4. It can be restrictive.